Governing the land rush in Africa – Disentangling power structures behind farmland investments

 Those agencies charged with enforcing social and environmental safeguards, notably environmental protection agencies, often lack enforcement capacity and are actively discouraged by other government agencies from ‘obstructing development’.
 Regulations formalizing these safeguards are in most countries products of Western technical assistance rather than domestic demand.
 As a result, they are by and large poorly institutionalized and selectively implemented.
 Additionally, due to high local expectations of future development prospects, deference to chiefs’ authority and lack of capacity to claim legal rights, affected communities are typically reluctant to contest rights infringements or demand regulatory enforcement.
 Since negotiations over land are often secretive and opaque, civil society organizations also often miss the most important window of contestation, for example, before terms of alienation are agreed upon.
 In countries such as Ethiopia and Nigeria they are also actively hindered by the state, for example, by laws that work against them or by coercion.

 These observations have important implications for sector governance.
 However, discussions to date on farmland governance have largely been overshadowed by academic pigeonholing.
 This has tended to reduce the governance debate to antagonistic discussions ‘for’ FDI in land or ‘against’ so-called ‘land-grabbing’.
 Particularly popular perspectives have been inspired by (in particular Marxist) agrarian political economy, which have typically called for alternative development models centred around rural social movements, the contestation of existing class dynamics and capitalist structures, as well as the promotion of food and land sovereignty principles.
+8 While understandably speaking to the public imagination, especially taking into account findings, the practicality of these approaches is questionable.
+Considering the prevailing political-economic discourse, increasing geopolitical multipolarity, rising food and energy scarcities, and local power and control structures vested in maintaining the status quo, failure to accept large-scale farmland investments as a new economic reality in Africa will only hold back the development of more effective institutional and regulatory frameworks aimed at decreasing investment costs and leveraging investment benefits.

 Above all, the studies in Ethiopia, Ghana, Nigeria, and Zambia suggest that, despite the need for legal reforms, these should be preceded by institutional reforms that enhance the regulatory, as opposed to the facilitatory, functions of the state and customary authorities.
 Four institutional conditions need to be fulfilled and updated over time; namely clarity of mandate, capacity to act upon granted authority, incentive to adequately represent the right stakeholder – helped by the removal of distortionary incentives – and accountability in case of non-compliance.